Seven definitions of bipartite bound entanglement: Introduction

 In this article, we only study bipartite bound entanglement.
 In fact, there is a key difference between bipartite and multipartite bound entanglement.
 In the multipartite case, entanglement between some of the parties can be randomly distributed to all parties in such a way, that the mixedness in the state cannot be eliminated until two or more parties meet \cite{Smolin2001FourPartyUnlockable}.
 This is conceptually different from the bipartite case, where there are no different ways to distribute entanglement, but still bound entanglement can be found to exist as soon as the local dimension of at least one party is four or higher \cite{entangleandfidelity, Dur2000DistillabilityAndPartial}.

 This paper is structured in the following manner.
-In Section~\ref{sec_collection_defs} our definitions are presented together with their underlying concepts.
-For showing the equivalence of all the definitions, we first provide the proofs which are based on standard methods in Section~\ref{sec_straightforward}.
-The proofs requiring elaborate quantum information protocols are presented in Section~\ref{sec_elaborate_proofs}.
+Basic concepts like LOCC, local filters, and the trace norm are introduced in Section~\ref{sec_prelim}.
+In Section~\ref{sec_collection_defs} our seven definitions are presented.
+Important methods and arguments that are frequently used in the following proofs are provided in Section~\ref{sec_methods}.
+Then we provide proofs which are based on standard methods in Section~\ref{sec_straightforward}.
+In Sections~\ref{sec_q_to_prob} and \ref{sec_hashing} we use elaborate quantum information protocols in order to show the two remaining implications.
 We conclude in Section~\ref{sec_conclusions}.